 As of April 3, no loved ones are allowed to stand graveside.
 The only people who can be present at funerals managed by Sinai are the officiant, the funeral director and cemetery staff.
 Previously during the pandemic, Sinai was allowing up to 10 people to attend and enforcing physical distancing of 6 feet.

-Sinai owns two cemeteries and handles burials at others.
+Sinai operates three cemeteries and handles burials at others.

 Though most cemeteries in the area been continuing to follow health officials’ suggestions of no more than 10 people at a funeral, Sinai burials have adopted the more stringent restrictions.